Arthur MacMurrough Kavanagh: Biography

-In 1849, Kavanagh's mother discovered that he had been having affairs with girls on the family estate, so she sent him into exile to Uppsala, and then to Moscow with his brother and a reverend, whom he came to hate.
+In 1849, Kavanagh's mother discovered that he had been having affairs with girls on the family estate, so she sent him into exile to Uppsala, and then to Moscow with his brother and a clergyman, whom he came to hate.
 He travelled extensively in Egypt, Anatolia, Persia, and India between 1846 and 1853; in India, his letter of credit from his mother was cancelled when she discovered that he had spent two weeks in a harem, so he persuaded the East India Company to hire him as a despatch rider.
 Other sources say that this was due to the death of his eldest brother Charles of consumption in December 1851, which left him with only 30 shillings.

-In 1851 Kavanagh succeeded to the family estates and to the title of The MacMurrough following the death of his older brother Thomas.
+In 1851, Kavanagh succeeded to the family estates and the title of The MacMurrough following the death of his older brother Thomas.
 He served as High Sheriff of County Kilkenny for 1856 and High Sheriff of Carlow for 1857.
 A Conservative and a Protestant, he sat in Parliament for County Wexford from 1866 to 1868, and for County Carlow from 1868 to 1880.
 On being elected, he had to be placed on the Tory benches by his manservant; the Speaker, Evelyn Denison, gave a special dispensation to allow the manservant to stay in the chamber during sittings.
 Kavanagh was opposed to the disestablishment of the (Anglican) Church of Ireland, but supported the Landlord and Tenant (Ireland) Act 1870.
 On losing his seat in 1880, William Ewart Gladstone appointed him to the Bessborough Commission, but he disagreed with its conclusions and published his own dissenting report.
 In 1886, he was made a member of the Privy Council of Ireland.

-Kavanagh died of pneumonia on 25 December 1889 in London, and was buried in Ballicopagan cemetery.
+Kavanagh died of pneumonia on 25 December (Christmas Day) 1889 in London aged 58, and was buried in Ballicopagan cemetery.
 He was succeeded in the title of the MacMurrough by his son, Walter MacMurrough Kavanagh, who also served as MP for County Carlow from 1908 to 1910.
 The 1901 novel The History of Sir Richard Calmady, written by Lucas Malet (pseudonym of Mary St Leger Kingsley), is based on his life.